nolanlawson/css-talk-2022/markdown.md

 Sibling selectors also tend to be less optimized.

 Pseudos like `:nth-child()` and `:nth-of-type()` tend to be less optimized, although browsers tend to have specific optimizations for common ones like `:hover`.

+--
+<stamp-text><span>IT DEPENDS</span></stamp-text>

+???

+And just to repeat: this will vary from browser to browser, this could change tomorrow, and it's not perfectly accurate (e.g. some browsers have unique optimizations for common pseudos like `:hover`).

 ---